Proteins as Quantum Field DevicesWhere nature computes through path integrals and life emerges from quantum mechanics

 The Fundamental Problems

-Inspired by Hilbert's famous 23 problems, these 24 challenges represent the frontier of quantum biology research.
+Inspired by Hilbert's famous 23 problems, these 29 open challenges represent the frontier of quantum biology research.

 Protein Folding Prediction